worldcoin/world-id-contracts/README.md

 ## Deployment

 Deploying the Semaphore contract will require generating a verifier contract for our batch insertion service.
-Calling `make build` will guide you through the process of downloading the relevant tools, initializing and creating the required contracts.
+Calling `make deploy` will guide you through the process of downloading the relevant tools, initializing and creating the required contracts.

 ## Testing